kaareltinn/fp-js/lecture-2.md

 Then there must exist function `h: A --> C`

-This function can be defined as composition of f and g
+This function can be defined as composition of `f` and `g`

 ---
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTc1OTQ2ODAyLC0xNTUyNTc4MzE5LC0xOT
+eyJoaXN0b3J5IjpbLTIwNDkyNjk5NzgsLTE1NTI1NzgzMTksLT
-I4NDQ1OTQ4XX0=
+E5Mjg0NDU5NDhdfQ==
 -->